dfwlab/pisnrs/README.md

 ## Source code

-You can check the latest sources with the command:
+The latest sources can be checked by using the following command:

     git clone https://github.com/ddhmed/pisnrs.git